webrecorder/warcio.js/README.md

 The indexers can also be used programmatically, both in the browser and in Node with a custom writer.

-The `raw` format specifies for a raw CDX object to be passed to the `write()` function (otherwise a formatted json/cdxj/cdx string is passed in).
+The indexer provide an async iterator which is used to provide the raw index data that is passed to write()

 For example, the following snippet demonstrates a writer that logs all HTML files in a WARC: